Montana/rifle.conf/README.md

 vim ~/.config/ranger/rifle.conf
 ```

 The `rifle.conf` is structured as so, each line provides a set of conditions separated by commas (`,`) e.g. `ext mp3`, followed by an equals `=`, then a terminal command, e.g. vlc `$@`.
 When Ranger is asked to open a file, it cycles through every line from top to bottom until it finds a line where all the conditions are met, you can logically think of this like `grep`, Ranger then, runs the terminal command.
 This means that the top-most line where all the conditions are met will be run.
-Using this logic you can construct a `rifle.conf` that works on different systems, (e.g. Linux, macOS), that is, f you order potential applications from most to least preferred.
+Using this logic you can construct a `rifle.conf` that works on different systems, (e.g. Linux, macOS), that is, if you order potential applications from most to least preferred.

 ![Ranger](ranger.png)
 > When `ranger` first is called